List of To Love Ru characters: Nemesis

 Nemesis (ネメシス, Nemeshisu) is Mea's "master", who is behind the plan to make Golden Darkness return to life as an assassin.
 Nemesis has long black hair, golden eyes, a small and slender body, and dark skin.
 She is a transformation weapon, but a different type than Golden Darkness and Mea as she is a thought-entity lifeform made of dark matter, allowing her to become particulate or substantive at will.
 Her transformation ability is Transfusion (変身・融合（トランス・フュージョン）), which allows her to fuse body and mind with flesh-and-blood organisms.
 Unbeknownst to Mea, Nemesis transfused with her when they first met.
 Nemesis only reveals herself to Rito and his friends after Mea develops emotions, stating that the "Darkness" in Golden Darkness will awaken without her having to intervene, so she will simply watch and have fun until it does.
 Nemesis has sexual interest in Rito, but unlike the other girls, hers is often of dominance and she refers to him as her servant.
 Momo has an antagonistic personality toward her, but Nemesis actually likes the third princess, although that does not stop her from teasing her.
 The "Darkness" Nemesis refers to is a prototype transformation hidden within Golden Darkness that has an insatiable thirst for destruction and is powerful enough to destroy planets.
 By unleashing it, Nemesis hopes to plunge the galaxy into war once again.
 This goal ultimately leads to a battle between Nemesis and Gid Lucion Deviluke, during which Nemesis is fatally injured.
 In order to stop her from vanishing, Rito allows Nemesis to inhabit his body, much to Momo's chagrin.
-After recovering and separating from him, Nemesis comes to fully understand Rito and tries to help him and all the woman around him in love, but in her own way.
+After recovering and separating from him, Nemesis comes to fully understand Rito and tries to help him and all the women in love with him, but in her own way.
 She says her only reason for living now is to torment Rito and Momo, but she wants Momo to stop hiding her true self and face her for Rito's heart.